 Honeysuckle Iced Tea

-And it worked wonderfully.
-It was a matter of steeping the flowers in water for a couple of hours and then straining everything out.
-There’s more steps than that, but it was a relatively painless, easy process.
+There’s definitely more steps than that, which I explain in detail in the recipe.
+However it was a relatively painless, easy process.
 We did it pretty much like we would have fresh tea leaves, we just used flowers instead.

 What I had at the end of it all, was a refreshing, sweet Honeysuckle Iced Tea.
 Filled with ice, it was literally the best iced tea and totally screamed summer to me.